-In recent years in its Mexican, Costa Rican and Brazilian territories, Coca-Cola FEMSA has been requested to present certain information regarding possible monopolistic practices.
+In recent years in its Mexican and Brazilian territories, Coca-Cola FEMSA has been requested to present certain information regarding possible monopolistic practices.
 These requests are commonly generated in the ordinary course of business in the soft drink industry where this subsidiary operates.
 The Company does not expect any material liability to arise from these contingencies.

-25.7 Collateralize contingencies
+25.7 Collateralized contingencies

 As is customary in Brazil, the Company has been required by the tax authorities there to collateralize tax contingencies currently in litigation amounting to Ps.
-2,248 and Ps.
-2,164 as of December 31, 2013 and 2012, respectively, by pledging fixed assets and entering into available lines of credit covering the contingencies.
+3,026 and Ps.
+2,248 as of December 31, 2014 and 2013, respectively, by pledging fixed assets and entering into available lines of credit covering the contingencies (see Note 13).